 Marketers spend a lot of time trying to nail down abstract concepts.
 They're tasked with turning brainstorming sessions and comments sourced during focus groups into campaigns that sum up everything about a brand's identity in a neat, tidy, and most importantly, interesting way.

 But what if a consumer could walk into a room and fully experience your brand with all their senses?
 Pop-up events offer just that -- the chance for consumers to get up close and personal with their favorite companies in a truly immersive setting.
+In this article, we'll cover:

 In their simplest form, pop-up events are temporary retail spaces that give companies the opportunity to sell their products in an environment completely designed and controlled by them.
 Since they're temporary, they offer a relatively low-cost and low-commitment way for companies to take creative risks, generate buzz, and introduce their brands to new audiences.